ManolacheG/daily_quick_crossword_browser_test_automation/README.md

 2. Confirm that the installation was performed successfully by opening a new instance of a terminal (e.g., Command Prompt) and executing the command: robot --version

-### SeleniumLibrary
+## SeleniumLibrary
 RobotFramework's SeleniumLibrary uses Selenium internally to enable the automation of browser actions.
-Since the primary purpose of the automated test script found in this reporistory is to interact with a browser, SeleniumLibrary must be installed as described on its Github https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#installation.
+Since the primary purpose of the automated test script found in this repository is to interact with a browser, SeleniumLibrary must be installed as described on its Github at https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#installation.

-### ChromeDriver
+## ChromeDriver
 The last dependency is ChromeDriver, which must be downloaded and accessible to SeleniumLibrary in order for the automated script to start the browser and interact with it.

-SeleniumLibrary's GitHub provides information on how browser drivers can be installed (see https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#browser-drivers), but the necessary steps have been provided below as well:
+SeleniumLibrary's GitHub provides information on how browser drivers can be installed (see https://github.com/robotframework/SeleniumLibrary/blob/master/README.rst#browser-drivers), however, Windows installation steps for chromedriver have also been included below for completion:
 1. Navigate to https://googlechromelabs.github.io/chrome-for-testing/
 2. Scroll down to the **Stable** table
 3. Identify the chromedriver binary that matches your OS and the currently installed version of Google Chrome